What are the dates of the STARS program?

 Where will I be working?

-You will be assigned to a campus based on the selection of your mentor.
-You could be working at the Donald Danforth Plant Science Center, Saint Louis University, Washington University in St. Louis, or the University of Missouri-St. Louis.
-You will be at UMSL two mornings a week and the rest of the week at whatever campus or institution you have been assigned to.
+You will be working at a campus based on the location of your assigned mentor.
+You will be at UMSL Monday and Wednesday mornings.
+The remainder of the week at whatever campus or institution you have been assigned to.

 What areas of science are represented?